eficode-academy/ca-project/README.md

 - Allow rollbacks to a previous version
 - Setup an ELK-stack for monitoring
 - Use for instance HAProxy to have multiple containers running in production, through a single interface
+- Use persistent storage for your SQLite database
-- Setup a database in a separate Docker container
+- Setup a database in a separate Docker container, change application to use it
 - Investigate the usage of docker-compose for your multi-container setup
 - Investitage the usage of Kubernetes for your multi-container setup
+- Run a linter as part of the pipeline
+- Add something to do your buildtasks for you.
+Gradle, Rake, Grunt, Make, etc.